aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 - `--roi_list`: list of `N` regions to be extracted.
 The masks corresponding to these regions should be written in `<caps_directory>/masks/tpl-<tpl_name>`.
-For example, if one wants to extracts ROI corresponding to the right and left hipocamppus using the publicly available `MNI152NLin2009cSym` template, two files containing the masks should be available in a folder named `<caps_directory>/masks/tpl-MNI152NLin2009cSym/`.
+For example, if one wants to extract ROI corresponding to the right and left hippocampus using the publicly available `MNI152NLin2009cSym` template, two files containing the masks should be available in a folder named `<caps_directory>/masks/tpl-MNI152NLin2009cSym/`.
 For full (uncropped)